 The ISCC Integrity Report is prepared by the ISCC Integrity Auditor on the date of the Integrity Assessment.
 The report contains the basic data of the assessment (assessed company, contact persons and persons present during the assessment, ISCC registration number, location of the audit/s etc.), and the findings of the ISCC Integrity Auditor.
 It shall be presented to the System User and the Certification Body within three days after finalisation and shall also be forwarded to the ISCC management.
 After an internal review at the ISCC head office, a digital copy of the Integrity Report shall be sent to the CB and the System User.
 Depending on the non-conformities detected during the ISCC Integrity Assessment, ISCC is entitled to request corrective measures from the CB and/or the System User so as to re-establish compliance with the ISCC requirements.
-If applicable, the report may contain the results of a detailed remote sensing analysis in order to verify ISCC Principle 1, which will be included as an attachment.
+If applicable, the report may contain the results of a detailed remote sensing analysis in order to verify compliance with relevant approved CORSIA sustainability criteria and/or ISCC Principle 1, which will be included as an attachment.

 The ISCC Integrity Auditor may find non-conformities that were also found by the CB during the previous audit, non-conformities that were not found by the CB during the previous audit and non-conformities that were not found but should have been detected during the previous audit.
 Minor non-conformities and their resolution shall be explicitly assessed by the CB during the subsequent regular recertification audit and will be checked by ISCC management when reviewing the recertification documents.
-Major nonconformities detected during the ISCC Integrity Assessment may require immediate action.
+Major non-conformities detected during the ISCC Integrity Assessment may require immediate action.
 "Immediate action" refers to corrective measures to resolve the non-conformities which must be taken by the System User and proven to the CB and ISCC within a given deadline after the official receipt of the ISCC Integrity Report.
 Furthermore, if major non-conformities are detected the CB must suspend the relevant certificate immediately for a period of 40 days.
 If the non-conformities cannot be corrected within this period of time, the CB is obliged to withdraw the System User's current certificate.
-If critical nonconformities are detected during the ISCC Integrity Assessment the CB is obliged to withdraw the System User's current certificate immediately.
-See Integrity Report chapter 10.2 for further information.
-Depending on the severity of the nonconformities, and if the overall performance of the CB or the auditor is found to be not acceptable, the ISCC management is also entitled to decide on sanctions against the auditor and/or CB (see chapter 10.3).
+If critical non-